-The annual and long service leave benefits are reported as current because Horizon Power does not have an unconditional right to defer settlement.
+The annual leave benefits are reported as current because Horizon Power does not have an unconditional right to defer settlement for at least 12 months after the end of the reporting period.
 Based on past experience annual and long service leave benefits are expected to be taken or paid as follows.